 If feeding grain to goats it should account for no more than 10% of their overall daily food intake.
 Dairy goats are sometimes given more grain than meat and fiber goats in an attempt to enhance milk production.

 Sweet mixed that have a high percentage of molasses should only be given (if at all) in incredibly small amounts or to pregnant and nursing nanny goats to give them a calorie boosts.

 A goat should eat between 2 to 4 pounds of hay on a daily basis.
 This recommended amount varies based upon the maturity of the goat, stature (miniature goats, standard goats), and takes into account the enhanced caloric needs of pregnant or nursing nanny goats.

 Goats are browsers and not grazers like horses and cattle.
 They can garner some if not all of their daily roughage intake while wandering around your homestead eating grass, weeds, brush, leaves, and similar natural items – at least during the warm weather parts of the year.

 Even during the winter time goats can browse for a portion of their roughage intake, depending on your climate, and on how much space the herd has to roam and forage for food.

 The quality and type of the hay provided to the goat herd matters a great deal from a rumen health and nutrient intake perspective.
 Suffice it to say that all hay is not created equal.

-A leafy legume type hay is recommended for goats.
+Leafy legume-type hay is recommended for goats.
 This type of hay is usually comprised of alfalfa, soybeans, vetch, and clover.